AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        Data2 := Read_One (Addr, -Size);
     end Read_Record;

-It is correct, but it cannot be verified with GNATprove.
-GNATprove analyses ``Read_One`` on its own and notices that an overflow may occur in its precondition in certain contexts.
+This example is correct, but it can't be verified by GNATprove, which analyses ``Read_One`` on its own and notices that an overflow may occur in its precondition in certain contexts.